 - Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
+This also applies to airport transit stops (no exit through immigration checkpoint) longer than 12 hours in risk countries.
 If indicated on epidemiological grounds, infants aged < 9 months coming from these countries are subject to isolation or surveillance.
-Note: This applies to airport layovers longer than 12 hours in these countries.

 Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against hepatitis A, hepatitis B, influenza, measles, mumps, rubella, or rabies.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 The following is current information as reported by the World Health Organization (WHO) and the U.S. Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)No statement given.